 I’ve had a lot of good things to say about the 850B in this review.
 My following comparison comments are not meant to take anything away performance-wise from this excellent TV.

 The 850B does not have the X-tended Dynamic Range Pro (950B) and X-tended Dynamic Range (900B) picture enhancing technologies.
-These technologies alone set the 950B and 900B apart from the 850B, and is key to their better picture quality when compared to the 850B.
+These technologies alone set the 950B and 900B apart from the 850B and are key to their better picture quality when compared to the 850B.

 What X-tended Dynamic Range Pro and non-Pro do for picture quality is to provide brighter whites and deeper blacks for outstanding contrast reproduction.

 Note: The 950B has full-array LED backlighting with local dimming.
 While the 900B has edge LED backlighting with local dimming (same as 850B).

 Due to the technology differences, the 850B images do not provide the same brightness, contrast and black levels as the 950B and 900B displays.
 For example, the 950B’s picture is brighter, sharper and more transparent.
-Picture detail is also better and more refined.
+The picture detail is also better and more refined.

-Another big stand-out is black level and shadow detail reproduction.
+Another big stand-out is the black level and shadow detail reproduction.
 The 950’s blacks are extremely dark and inky black.
 Shadow detail shows much more detail in dark images.
 For example, objects in dark scenes on the 950 could be plainly seen.
 However, objects in the same scene on the 850 could not be seen or were sometimes obscured.
 The 900B had similar results when compared to the 850B.
 Just not as apparent.

 As I said earlier in this review, my goal was not to detract from or discredit the performance of the 850B during my comparison.
 On the contrary, this is an excellent 4K display and has earned its place alongside the other 4K TVs in the XBR Series.
 It is only when compared directly with the other two sets in this series line-up, will you begin to see and/or notice picture quality differences.